lolmaus/breakpoint-slicer/README.md

 Credit
 ------

 The initial idea of Breakpoint Slicer came when i (Andrey Mikhaylov aka lolmaus) got to know Susy and learned that the number of columns in a grid can be different for different browser widths.
-Susy gave me an idea that it's convenient to have a number of breakpoints and for each breakpoint the number of columns is equal to that breakpoint's number.
+Susy gave me an idea that it's convenient to have breakpoints listed sequentially and for each breakpoint the number of columns is set equal to that breakpoint's number in the list.

 This Compass extension was made possible with kind support from Eric Meyer, Sam Richard aka Snugug and Scott Kellum.